Santhin/cv/readme.md

 ## About position?

 Junior Python Developer with over 1 year experience.
 Curious about expanding knowledge in the field.
 A quick learner in various situations, able to work on my own and as a team member.
-Seeking a challenging position where my skills can be effectively utilized while increasing the bottom line profits.
+Seeking a challenging position with an opportunity for growth and career advancement as an achievement.
 ## My stack:
  - Languages: Python
  - Clouds: Google Cloud